tshrode37/Twitter-Streaming-Football/README.md

 ### Step 2: Live Stream Tweets

 The .py scripts can be run from your terminal using the command `<file_name>.py`.
 Ensure that you are using the proper working directory to run file.
-To stop the program, press `Ctrl-C`, or `Cmd-C`.
+To stop the program, press `Ctrl-C` in Windows.

 The .py scripts were ran as follows: